-Support is limited for Non Registered Conferences or Classes.
-We will gladly provide contact information of our preferred vendors that have worked on Rice Campus.
+Support is limited for Non-Registered Conferences or Classes.
+We will gladly provide the contact information of our preferred vendors that have worked on Rice Campus.
 They will be able to provide you with information and support for your AV needs.
-More info available here.
+More info is available here.

 Video Digitization For Owl-Space